Create VAT codes for VAT transaction entry and reporting

 Example of purchase from another EU member state using VAT method 1

 An Austrian division purchases goods of a net value of EUR 1,000 from a supplier based in Germany.
 The supplier has a valid VAT registration number.
-The following account entries are created:
+These account entries are created:

 Account Comment Amount